simonepm/likecarousel/README.md

 # likecarousel

-Build a full-featured Tinder-like Carousel in vanilla Javascript.
+Build a Full-Featured Like-Carousel in Vanilla JavaScript.

 [Read the full article on Medium](https://medium.com/@simonepm/build-a-full-featured-tinder-like-carousel-in-vanilla-javascript-part-i-44ca3a906450).